lulis/telegram.sh/README.md

 # You can also send messages to multiple chats:
 telegram -c 1234 -c 6789 -m "Hello, Planets."

-# Send stuff via stdin.
-It will automatically be sent as monospace code: #FIXME
+# Send stuff via stdin as monospace code:
-#ls -l | telegram -
+ls -l | telegram -C -

 # Use markdown in your message (HTML is available as well):
 telegram -M -m "To *boldly* go, where _no man_ has gone before."